BE KIND. BE Fabulous.

 Toward the end of winter, I welcome the thought of spring and summer with utmost exuberance.
 Gorgeous flowers popping everywhere, fun summer trips, trees coming back to life, outdoor parties, colorful sun dresses, toes in the sand, fruity summer drinks and watermelon, sizzling barbecues, patio dining, pool time, and of course, the glorious sun…well, plenty of it!

-No matter the challenges of Covid-19, the current social climate and the moral ambivalence that unexpectedly dominate and dampen this year’s spring and summer experience, I made a conscious choice that I will embrace and brighten up my days.
-Sometimes, you don’t need to leave your humble abode to delight in this season of relaxation.
-So many things to enjoy even in the comfort of your own backyard.
-You just have to find it.
 How I relish waking up to the quintessential summer scents, a whiff of magnolias or the smell of freshly cut grass in the air!
-My daily routine of afternoon swim in the backyard pool and some gardening while listening to the valuable lessons of Jordan Peterson and Ted Talks kept me going.
+My daily routine of afternoon swims in the backyard pool and some gardening, while listening to the valuable lessons of Jordan Peterson, Andrew Huberman, and Ted Talks kept me going.
 For some reason, there’s a lovely feeling of exhaustion that comes from a relaxing or productive day spent beneath the summer sun.
 What could be more invigorating than a luxurious afternoon nap or curling up with a summer read?
 And of course, who could dispute the fun in trying a new banana bread recipe?
-(Did you know there’s a gazillion ways to make banana bread?)
+(Did you know there are a gazillion ways to make banana bread?)

-Summer days are simply made for being completely immersed in the moment, wherever or whenever those moments would take you.
+Summer days are simply made for being completely immersed in the moment, wherever or whenever those moments take you.
 The key is to find joy.

 Goodbye summer.